aotaduy/lintspelljs/README.md

 You have a misspelled word on a Comment spellcheckvars On Line: 24
 ````
 ## Usage as a module
 lintspelljs could be used as a module to check js files.
+Check lintint (https://www.npmjs.com/package/lintint) for an example of usage.
 ````javascript
 var spellCheckerLib = require('lintspelljs');
 var spellChecker = new spellCheckerLib.JsSpellChecker();